jameshume/jehtech/src/html/ble.md

 * Descibes:
     * Device roles.
 Roles allow devices to have radios that either transmit (TX) only, receive (RX) only, or do both.
+                    They determine things like how the device advertises its presence, or how it scans and connects to other nodes.
         * Broadcaster - (Beacon) A device that sends advertising packets.
 Does not use connectable ad packets - no one can connect to a broadcaster.
         * Observer    - Device that scans for broadcasters and reports this information to an app.
         * Peripheral  - Device that advertises by using connectable advert packets.
-        * Central     - Device that initialates connections to peripherals.
+        * Central     - Device that scans for and initialates connections to peripherals.
     * Modes
         * Connectable  - Can make a connection.
 State: Non-connectable, connectable.
         * Discoverable - Can be discovered (is advertising).
 State: None, limited, general.